henryj/Voice-Encounter-Mods/README.md

 If you speak Chinese, please find the full original version at http://bbs.ngacn.cc/read.php?tid=5397726&page=1

-At this moment only the text for TOT is translated.
+At this moment only the ToT part is here.

-Though voice part is still undergoing I personally still believe it's a much better version than the original DBM.
+All English voice is generated via VoiceRss.org TTS(Text-to-Speech) api.

 How To Use